 The point of this final theme is to introduce exciting wines to new palates, and this is ultimately the theme we went with for our tasting with friends.
-(Again, you can read about the wines we selected with our wine tasting report.)

 Given the nation’s vast array of lesser-known regions, you can go in all sorts of directions with this theme.
 Just know your audience: you may be super familiar with Cava or Priorat, but if your friends are like PREE-o-what? …. than its an “unheralded” wine to them.

 For this tasting, it helps to define roles for each wine and fill those roles with the right wine to give the tasting purpose and direction.
 I wanted an apèritif and a digestif to bookend our tasting, with two reds of pronounced light and bold styles in the middle.
 So we started with Getariako Txakolina, a lightly sparkling white wine from the Basque region, and then progressed to a Mencia-based red wine from the Bierzo region (which offered a similar experience to Pinot Noir) as well as another red wine from the Toro region, which offers a wholly different expression of the Tempranillo grape than the wines we’re typically most familiar with in Rioja or Ribera del Duero.
 And since many people my age have never had Sherry, we finished with an Olorosso Sherry.

 The point is, if you create a progression of (1) palate refresher/opening act, (2) lighter red, (3) bolder red, and (4) digestif, it’ll be a winner because it continuously offers surprises to your guest.

 Your Turn to Chime In